Pediatric CenterChild Life

 Those credentialed in Child Life are pediatric health care professionals who work with young patients, their family members and others involved in the child’s care in order to help them manage stress and understand the medical and any other procedures they go through during their stay at St. Vincent Hospital.

-The Child Life team consists of the Child Life Coordinator, Colleen Ducke, and the Child Life Specialist, Ashley Zimmerman.
+The Child Life team consists of the Child Life Manager, Colleen Ducke, and two Child Life Specialists, Ashley Thompson and Amy Loughran.
 Their aim is to minimize the negative aspects of the child’s treatment and the family’s experience during hospitalization, said Colleen Ducke.
-Both women are employed full time by Prevea Health and their work with the families is supported by the Pediatric Intensivists, Hospitalists, and Nurses.
+They are employed full time by Prevea Health and their work with the families is supported by the Pediatric Intensivists, Hospitalists, and Nurses.

 “What do I love about Child Life?”
 Ducke asked.
 “Everything, especially being able to help people and make a difference for our families.
 We see them come in with children who are sad, sick and it’s scary for them.
 Before long, we can make them happy, smiling and see them playing.”